ErvinRacz/news_api/README.md

 ```

 # Futher Considerations:
+   - Retry mechanism for the api calls to GNEWS.
    - Remove the secret key file from the repo
 ### API Design
    - The router is not properly typed yet.
 The structure of return types could be provided.